 Appropriate Group Size

-Why use directed reading thinking activity?
+What is the directed reading thinking activity?

-- It encourages students to be active and
+- It encourages students to be active and thoughtful readers.

 - It activates students’ prior knowledge.

 - It teaches students to monitor their understanding of the text as they’re reading.

 - It helps strengthen reading and critical thinking skills.

 - The activity can be easily adapted for a variety of texts and across disciplines.

 Here are the steps for using the directed reading thinking activity in your classroom:

 - Determine the text to be used and pre-select points for students to pause during the reading process.